 Prior to joining the CSO, Robert Chen won first prize in the Hanover International Violin Competition.
 As part of that prize, he recorded Tchaikovsky’s complete violin works for the Berlin Klassics label.

 A native of Taiwan, Robert Chen began his violin studies at the age of seven.
-Three years later, he and his family moved to Los Angeles, where he studied with Robert Lipsett.
+He continued his studies with Robert Lipsett when he and his family moved to Los Angeles in 1979.
 While in Los Angeles, he participated in Jascha Heifetz’s master classes.
-Chen received both bachelor's and master's of music degrees from the Juilliard School, where he studied with Dorothy DeLay and Masao Kawasaki.
+Chen received both bachelor's and master's degrees in music from the Juilliard School, where he was a student of Dorothy DeLay and Masao Kawasaki.

 In his free time, he enjoys relaxing at home with his wife Laura and two children, Beatrice and Noah.